rumkin/plant/readme.md

 Plant is WhatWG standards based web server, powered by ES2017, created with modular architecture in mind and functional design patterns on practice.
-It uses cascades (an isolated customizable contexts) to be modular and pure.
+It uses cascades (an isolated customizable contexts) to be modular and clear.

 ## 💪 Features